 Board of Directors

-Kenneth Schmetterer is a partner in DLA Piper’s Litigation group.
-He has served as trial counsel in a variety of federal and state courts and administrative bodies, and argued before state and federal appellate courts.
-Mr. Schmetterer is extensively involved in pro bono work and serves as pro bono counsel, director and a volunteer for UMOJA Student Development Corporation.
-Ken joined the NJDC Board of Directors in 2013.
+Ken is extensively involved in pro bono work and serves as pro bono counsel, director and a volunteer for UMOJA Student Development Corporation.
+He joined the NJDC Board of Directors in 2013.

 Members At Large

 Randy Hertz is the Vice Dean of the NYU School of Law and the director of the law school’s clinical program.
 He has been at the law school since 1985, and regularly teaches the Juvenile Defender Clinic and a simulation course entitled Criminal Litigation.

 Randy writes in the areas of criminal and juvenile justice and is the co-author, with Professor James Liebman of Columbia Law School, of a two-volume treatise entitled “Federal Habeas Corpus Law and Practice,” and also the co-author, with Professors Anthony G. Amsterdam and Martin Guggenheim of NYU Law School, of a two-volume manual entitled “Trial Manual for Defense Attorneys in Juvenile Court.”

 Randy is also an editor-in-chief of the Clinical Law Review.
 Randy joined the NJDC Board of Directors in January of 2012.

 Philip “Phil” Inglima is a partner in Crowell & Moring’s White Collar & Regulatory Enforcement Group.
 He has litigated a broad range of criminal and civil matters in trial and appellate courts, with an emphasis on criminal frauds and parallel civil and regulatory enforcement proceedings.